AhmedHafez98/MemorizeWords/README.md

   5-show wrong words and it's **correction** after exam
   6-delete words
   7-executable file **(EXE)** attached to the project
+  8-change the order of word in each exam
+  9-ability to read words by clickingin the word
 ## You can install the program from MemoEnglish.msi